 - I left my Superannuation where it is.
 You now have the right to pull it out should you be in a financial hardship but it’s safer to leave it there in case you return.
 Also it’s not worth making any superannuation contributions whilst you are abroad since no tax deducation is available to make this a worthwhile excercise.

 - If you have property investments and are they receiving an income you will need to file an Australian Tax return every year.
-Find a good accountant who you can relay on to look after your investments in Australia and have the ability to communicate via email with them.
+Find a good real estate holding company and accountant who you can rely on to look after your investments and have the ability to communicate via email with them.
 You want to make sure your assets are well protected and you have a team of specialists who will look after your best interest.